tpodlaski/copra/docs/rest/examples.rst

     loop.close()

-Running this script with your API key credentials inserted in their proper spots should yield output to that below.
+Running this script with your API key credentials inserted in their proper spots should yield output similar to that below.

 .. code:: bash